fabianaapateanu/training-mobile-basic-project/README.md

 Add the two needed dependencies, Appium and JUnit.
 Then create a new Java class in src/test/java and write a JUnit test method in this class by using the @Test annotation.

 2. Finish the test scenario which we started in the training.

+3. Inspect other application elements with Appium Inspector and identify their locators.